 Can I trade Bitcoin CFDs on Exness without paying any fees?

 With Exness’s Standard and Pro accounts, you can trade Bitcoin CFDs commission-free; however, with the Low Spread and Zero accounts, external trading fees apply.
-If you want to keep trading costs low, you should compare the effective costs, which include both the spread and trading fees.
+If you want to keep trading costs down, you should compare accounts based on their effective costs, which include both the spread and trading fees.

 15.05.2024